nest/nest-simulator/extras/userdoc/md/documentation/part-1-neurons-and-simple-neural-networks.md

 type, and optionally the number of nodes to be created and the initialising parameters.
 The function returns a list of handles to the new nodes, which you can assign to a variable for later use.
-These handles are integer numbers, called \*id\*s.
+These handles are integer numbers, called _ids_.
 Many PyNEST functions expect or return a list of ids (see [Sec.8](#command-overview)).
 Thus it is easy to apply functions to large sets of nodes with a single function call.

-After having imported NEST and also the Pylab interface to Matplotlib [\[3\]] (#3), which we will use to display the results, we can start to create nodes.
+After having imported NEST and also the Pylab interface to Matplotlib [\[3\]] (#3), which we will use to display the results, we can start creating nodes.
-For a first example, we will create a neuron of type `iaf_psc_alpha`.
+As a first example, we will create a neuron of type `iaf_psc_alpha`.
 This neuron is an integrate-and-fire neuron with alpha-shaped postsynaptic currents.
 The function returns a list of the ids of all the created neurons, in this case only one, which we store in a variable called `neuron`.